On Thursday 9th September 5.30pm, we will hold our casual French Lab meeting referred to as the AFTER LAB!

 “Do nature-based solutions actually work?
 How does Singapore implement nature-based solutions on the ground?
 What about low-income cities in Southeast Asia? (er, what are nature-based solutions?)
 If you’ve asked yourself one of these questions while reading the Straits Times or perhaps the latest IPCC report, please join us for the After Lab on Sept 9th.
 I will present some recent research on nature-based solutions in Southeast Asia, including how forest conservation can reduce flood risk in Myanmar, how greening strategies reduce the need for air conditioning in Vietnam or Singapore, and how ecosystem-based approaches can best be implemented in land-constrained or low-income environments.”

-Please click on the below to watch the replay :
+Please click on the replay below if you missed the AfterLab :